 While the Pixel Buds A-Series lacks noise canceling, it uses Google’s Adaptive Sound, which essentially adjusts the volume based on background noise.
 This is a fine feature, but it can wreck the dynamics of a song.
 The earbuds have pressure relief vents that should mitigate any uncomfortable suction-like feeling you get with other earphones.

-The microphone is quite good on the Pixel Buds A-Series, but its quality decreases as you introduce background noise.
+The Pixel Buds A-Series’s microphone is quite good, but its quality decreases as background noise is introduced.
 Take a listen to our sample below.

 Google Pixel Buds A-Series microphone demo (Non-standardized):